Amaidhipadai: Critical reception

 Malini Mannath of The Indian Express lauded Sathyaraj's performance as Amavasai, adding, "The scenes of the steady rise of the sly cunning man have been well built up by Manivannan.
 The dialogues are provocative and delivered in his inimitable way by Sathyaraj".
 K. Vijiyan of New Straits Times wrote "A pretty much straight-forward story but it is Manivannan's super handling and interesting dialogues that place this movie above the average".
 Thulasi of Kalki felt the film's story was similar to Mr. Bharath (1986), only the screenplay and dialogues were different, praised the performances of Sathyaraj and Manivannan but felt Sundarrajan and Ranjitha were underutilised and found stunts as childish and also there were too many songs but the background music was superb.

 Legacy

 Amaidhipadai attained cult status in Tamil cinema.
 Following Manivannan's death in June 2013, The Hindu wrote that this film "set the standards for political satire" in the industry.
 It was remade in Telugu as M. Dharmaraju M.A.
 (1994), and in Hindi as Jallaad (1995).
 Manivannan directed a spiritual successor titled Nagaraja Cholan MA, MLA (2013) with Sathyaraj reprising the role of Amavasai.
 Sathyaraj again reprised the role in Tughlaq Durbar (2021).
 Sathyaraj played Amavasai's son, MLA Pournami, in Love Marriage (2025).
+A 4K-remastered version of the film with Dolby sound was released on 10 April 2026, two weeks before the Tamil Nadu Legislative Assembly election.